 As Project Director, Gail manages the day-to-day activities of our National Family Support Technical Assistance Center (NFSTAC) and is responsible for all grant required reports, assurances, outcomes, and documentation demonstrating that project goals and objectives have been met.
 Gail will use her experience to support the provision of technical assistance and training for families, providers, family-run organizations and communities.

 Kelsey has always had a passion for children and families.
 Her career has been in service to giving them a voice.
 After graduating from the University of Virginia she spent 11 years working in nonprofit, private school administration, which took her to Arizona in 2008.
 Working in education drew Kelsey’s attention particularly to children who have special needs as she met with many parents who struggled to access, navigate and integrate the services their children needed at school and at home.
-Drawn to working with more vulnerable populations, Kelsey found a home at the Family Involvement Center, a family-run organization in Arizona.
+Drawn to working with more vulnerable populations, Kelsey found a home at the Family Involvement Center, a family-run organization and National Federation of Families affiliate in Arizona.

 Working for a family-run organization, Kelsey was inspired by the family movement.
 She came to understand the importance of family involvement while working with Family Peer Specialists and parent leaders across Arizona.
 She also collaborated with family-run organizations and community partners to expand Arizona’s statewide annual Children’s Mental Health Awareness campaign.